-While bed bugs are not normally a problem at the University of Denver, we do have policies and procedures in place in case they are brought in by a resident.
-If you believe you have bedbugs in your room, please contact your Resident Director or your building's front desk, then take a look at this checklist to see what to do about them.
+While bed bugs are normally not a problem at the University of Denver, we do have policies and procedures in place in case they are brought in by a resident.
+If you believe you have bed bugs in your room/suite/apartment, please contact your Resident Director or your building's front desk right away.
+You will find helpful information about bed bugs (facts and myths) here.

 Here are some signs to look for that could indicate the presence of bed bugs:

 - Waking up with red, itchy bug bites.
 Bed bugs are intermittent feeders and may feed, move to a new spot and feed again.
 A pattern of 3 bites in a row is a reported characteristic of bed bug bites.